U.S. Commerce secretary investigated for hit-and-run car crash

 WASHINGTON U.S. Secretary of Commerce John Bryson is being investigated for several hit-and-run car crashes in Southern California on Saturday that police say appear to have been caused by the Obama administration official.

-The San Gabriel Police Department, in a statement released early Monday, said a preliminary investigation indicates Bryson caused the first crash when his Lexus rear-ended a Buick in San Gabriel on Saturday at about 5:05 p.m.
+The San Gabriel Police Department, in a statement released early Monday, said a preliminary investigation indicates Bryson caused the first crash when his Lexus rear-ended a Buick in the city on Saturday at about 5:05 p.m.
 He hit it again when leaving the scene.

 The second crash took place about five minutes later in nearby Rosemead, California, when Bryson allegedly hit a Honda Accord, according to the statement, which was issued along with the Los Angeles County Sheriff's Department.

-Bryson was found unconscious behind the wheel at the scene of the second crash, police said.
-Paramedics treated him at the crash site and he was admitted to a local hospital for non-lethal injuries, police said.
+Bryson was treated at the scene of the second crash by paramedics and then admitted to a local hospital for non-lethal injuries, police said.
 Passengers in the other cars had no major injuries.

-Police said so far "there is no indication that alcohol or drugs played a role in the collisions."
-They added that Bryson and others were cooperative with the investigation.

-Representatives for the Commerce Department said they would issue a statement soon.
-Representatives for the White House had no immediate comment.